 Information Memorandum to State and Territorial Agencies Administering or Supervising the Administration of Title IV-E of the Social Security Act: Title IV-E Adoption Assistance State Self-Assessment Tool

-U.S. Department of Health and Human Services, Children's Bureau (2007)
+U.S. Department of Health and Human Services, Administration for Children and Families, Children's Bureau (2007)

 Provides States with a self-assessment tool and the option to use it as a guide to review their compliance with the Federal requirements of the Title IV-E adoption assistance program.